The mud, muck, and yes, for most of us, snow, is finally gone and therefore spring cleaning projects are rising to the top of the to-do list.

 - Rotate out winter clothes.
 Firstly, identify any winter clothing you didn’t wear all season.
 These items should go in the donate pile.
 Secondly, throw away anything that has worn out.
 Fold and store the rest and pull out your spring/summer wardrobe.
 Make notes about what you may need to buy for next winter.
 Read more about spring cleaning your wardrobe.

 - Clean out the dishwasher.
 Run the dishwasher with a cupful of white vinegar on the top shelf.
 The DIY Network has instructions here.

 - Clean the washing machine.
 Run a hot cycle with a cup of vinegar, then wipe out the inside, then run a hot cycle of just water.

 - As long as you have the white vinegar handy, you can clean out the coffee pot the same way.
-Run a pot of water through the coffee pot with a cup of vinegar, then run a pot of plain water to remove the vinegar smell.
+First, run a pot of water through the coffee pot with a cup of vinegar.
+Second, run a pot of plain water to remove the vinegar smell.
 Note the color of the water that comes out!

 - Wash the curtains.
 Pull down the curtains and run them through the wash.

 - Wash the interior windows.
 While the curtains are washing, take the opportunity to wash the inside of the windows.
 Use newspaper instead of cloth and – you guessed it – white vinegar instead of a commercial window cleaner for a streak-free shine.